 If the counterion to that acid is a decent nucleophile (think Cl-, Br-, or I-) then it will then add to it, giving us the addition product D. Alternatively if we use an acid like H2SO4 (which has a poorly nucleophilic counterion) in the presence of water or another nucleophilic solvent, we can also get addition products.

-Alternatively the carbocation can be generated through loss of a leaving group (B–> C) .
+Alternatively the carbocation can be generated through loss of a leaving group from an alkyl halide (B–> C) .
 Attack of that carbocation by a nucleophile (e.g. a nucleophilic solvent, again, like H2O or CH3OH) will give us a new product.

-Finally, if the carbocation is generated through loss of a leaving group but there isn’t any reasonably good nucleophile present, elimination may occur to give the alkene.
-The pathway B –> C –> A is what we call the E1 reaction.
+Finally, if the carbocation is generated through loss of a leaving group from an alkyl halide but there isn’t any reasonably good nucleophile present, elimination may occur to give the alkene.
+This is particularly favored by heat.